matthewbayne19/talk-to-a-folder/README.md

   - When the assistant references information from files, clickable citation links are provided at the end of the answer.
   - This allows users to verify the source of any information.

+- **Reference Files Only Mode:**
+  - When enabled, the assistant will answer strictly using the content from the referenced files, providing even more reliable and source-backed responses.

 - **Session Expiration Handling:**
   - If the user's session expires, they are redirected to a session expired page and prompted to log in again.

 - **Responsive & Accessible:**
   - The UI is designed to be visually appealing, accessible, and responsive for a wide range of devices.

+- **Route Protection:**
+  - Signed-in users are always redirected to the chat home page (`/home`), and cannot access the landing or other routes.
+Unauthenticated users cannot access `/home` or other protected routes, ensuring secure and intuitive navigation.

 ---